Ehanlion/mist_obsidian/2. Missions/Mission, Entering the Green Order.md

 	- Description: Choose a point you can see on the ground within range.
 A fountain of churned earth and stone erupts in a 20-foot cube centered on that point.
 Each creature in that area must make a Dexterity saving throw.
 A creature takes 3d12 bludgeoning damage on a failed save, or half as much damage on a successful one.
 Additionally, the ground in that area becomes difficult terrain until cleared.
 Each 5-foot-square portion of the area requires at least 1 minute to clear by hand.
 	- At Higher Levels.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d12 for each slot level above 3rd.
 	> **Shrine Description:** This shrine sits in a small clearing with packed sandstone surrounding it.
 The shrine is made from tan, clay bricks.
 It has depictions of earthquakes and tremors.
 When you walk to it, despite the cool of the forest, you feel hot and your face feels dry.
 You can hear the rustling of sand whistling in the background and the ground feels warm. ![[Twilight woods shrine to earthquakes.png]]

+### Challenges:
+The challenges should appeal to as many different ways that the player could possibly use the spell that they are going to the shrine of.
+The spells should require the player to read about aspects of the spell from its description, become familiar with how it works and then use parts of it to try and pass certain challenges.

  > #### Reward:
  > If the player completes this challenge, they will get some spell casting abilities from the Druid spell list.
 For each spell ritual completed, they will get access to that spell, usable once per long rest without expending a spell slot.
 The spell gets added to their list of learned spells.